17 Reasons Women Make Great Leaders

 8. They’re Strong Communicators

-“Communication is said to be among a woman’s strongest skill — and female leaders know how to use it!
+“Communication is said to be among a woman’s strongest skills — and female leaders know how to use it!
 Whether communicating with employers, co-workers, or partners, an open communication stream allows for clarity in executing roles and responsibilities.
 Female business leaders are able to communicate regularly, clearly and openly.”

 – Tina Bacon-DeFrece, President, Big Frog